-Can there be a conclusion to something that has no conclusive evidence or facts?
+Can there be a conclusion to something without conclusive evidence or facts?
 Probably not, but I feel like I need to add one to this article, so here goes:

-Consciousness is something that can not be seen, measured or even described with definitive certainty.
-It does however seem to be what we as humans use to collect all of the data from our senses and turn them into knowledge and memories.
+Consciousness is something that can not be seen, measured, or even described with definitive certainty.
+However, it seems to be what we humans use to collect all of the data from our senses and turn them into knowledge and memories.
 We then use those memories and that knowledge to make decisions based on past events of either personal accounts or the teachings from others.

-Sigmund Freud said that the subconscious mind contains things that we are usually unaware of, but could become aware of if we wanted or tried to.
+Sigmund Freud said that the subconscious mind contains things we are usually unaware of but could become aware of if we wanted or tried to.

-Existing or operating in the mind beneath or beyond consciousness
+Existing or operating in mind beneath or beyond consciousness

 However, this part of the mind seems a little easier to explain after the very brief and almost uneventful look at the conscious.
 The subconscious is where all of the automatic actions we do take place.

-For example, have you ever driven somewhere and then thought, “how did I get here?”
-Agreed, this is not a good thing to have happen, but I bet it has happened to you at least once before, if you drive that is.
+Have you ever driven somewhere and thought, “how did I get here?”
+Agreed, this is not a good thing to happen, but I bet it has happened to you at least once before; if you drive, that is.

-How about another: Have you ever got onto your pushbike to go to the shop and fell off because you have forgotten how to ride it?
+Have you ever got onto your pushbike to go to the shop and fell off because you have forgotten how to ride it?
 No, you probably haven’t.
-That is because, although you think about doing the action (riding your bike or driving your car), you do not always need to think about the process of completing that action (where to place your hands, when to pedal, when to break etc).
+That is because, although you think about doing the action (riding your bike or driving your car), you do not always need to think about the process of completing that action (where to place your hands, when to pedal, when to break, etc.).

-Here is another example that you can see in action right now, as you read this.
-If you have read all of my article so far, then you have probably managed it without noticing something very obvious and that I am about to bring from your subconscious into your consciousness:
+Here is another example that you can see in action right now as you read this.
+If you have read all of this article so far, then you have probably managed it without noticing something very obvious that I am about to bring from your subconscious into your consciousness:

 You’re breathing.
-You have done it for a long time, and will hopefully continue for a long time too.
-You do not notice it anymore and if you could, you would probably go mad.
+You have done it for a long time and will hopefully continue for a long time too.
+You do not notice it anymore and if you always did, it would become very annoying.
 But as soon as it is brought to your attention you can rarely continue doing it without noticing it for a little while.

-This is where all your past experiences, memories and traumas are stored away.
-Although this is all your stored away information and memories it is the part of the brain that moulds us in to who and what we are.
-The unconscious mind then filters the information through to us within our dreams, imagination, feelings and sensation as well as our emotions.
+This is where all your past experiences, memories, and traumas are stored away.
+Although this is all your stored information and memories it is part of the brain that molds us into who and what we are.
+The unconscious mind then filters the information through to us within our dreams, imagination, feelings, and sensation, as well as our emotions.

-Mr Freud says that this is the part of the mind that contains things we are unaware of, and can not become aware of no matter how hard we try.
+Mr. Freud says that this is part of the mind that contains things we are unaware of and can not become aware of no matter how hard we try.